January 4, 2024

 Trevor Gardiner

-Does it affect your premium payments?
+Does it affect their premiums?

 Excess, also known as a deductible, is a pre-agreed amount that the policyholder must pay out-of-pocket before the insurance company covers the rest of the claim.